aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/help/docs/bridge-developers-tutorials/setup.md

 <br>

-Having the standard Aurelia Skeleton Plugin installed (unzipped) and built, we need to do several changes to get everything ready for development of Materialize components
+Having the standard Aurelia Skeleton Plugin installed (unzipped) and built, we need to do several changes to get everything ready for development of Materialize components.
 <br>

 <p align=center>